rafaelsf80/genai-llama2-infer-vertex/README.md

 ## The model: Llama 2

-[Llama 2](https://ai.meta.com/llama/) is the next-generation of Meta LLM, released with an open-source license.
+[Llama 2](https://ai.meta.com/llama/) is the next-generation of Meta Large Language Model, released with a [free license for commercial and educational use](https://github.com/facebookresearch/llama/blob/main/LICENSE).
+Note Clause 2 related the limitation of 700 million monthly active users, that requires a Meta specific license.

 Main features of this model are:

 * Trained on a new mix of publicly available data, in total around 2T tokens.
 * Doubled the context length of the model (4K) compared to Llama 1 (2K).